bethtelford/helo-redo/README.md

   * Once the user information has come back from the server, invoke the action builder and pass the information in.
   * The profile picture and username should now display in the navbar.

-## Competencies
-You just covered a lot of competencies!
-Here is the breakdown:

-<strong>Step 1</strong> </br>
-"Student can add ReactRouter to their code base (HashRouter)" </br>
-"Student can add ReactRouter to their code base (Switch, Route, component)" </br>
-"Student can add ReactRouter to their code base (Link)" </br>

-<strong>Step 2</strong> </br>
-"Student can apply ES6 constructs in React for better code (arrow functions)" </br>
-"Student can use class based components in react and it's features (state, setState, constructors)" </br>
-"Student can use class based components in react and it's features (events)" </br>
-"Student can interact with the web via axios and REST" </br>
-"Student can create a RESTful API (Status codes)" </br>
-"Student can create a RESTful API (body parser)" </br>
-"Student can create a RESTful API (POST endpoint)" </br>
-"Student can create SQL statements to manipulate data in their databases (Select)" </br>
-"Student can create SQL statements to manipulate data in their databases (Insert)" </br>
-"Student can run SQL commands in their NodeJS servers using Massive" </br>

-<strong>Step 3</strong> </br>
-"Student can create functional components that receive and render props" </br>
-"Student can utilize Redux in their code to manage state (store, reducer)" </br>
-"Student can utilize Redux in their code to manage state (connect, mapStateToProps, share state)" </br>

-<strong>Step 4</strong> </br>
-"Student can utilize Redux in their code to manage state (actions, action builders, mapDispatchToProps object)" </br>

 # Part 2

 <b>Live examples: [Dashboard](https://cl.ly/2Y2m0W0N3v2a) [New Post](https://cl.ly/0w3Q2r2b3h3L) [Failed New Post](https://cl.ly/1s0x1p231J0e) [Post View](https://cl.ly/101N3L1g0S08)</b>